Steven Millhauser: Life and career

 Until the Pulitzer Prize, Millhauser was best known for his 1972 debut novel, Edwin Mullhouse.
 This novel, about a precocious writer whose career ends abruptly with his death at age eleven, features the fictional Jeffrey Cartwright playing Boswell to Edwin's Johnson.
 Edwin Mullhouse brought critical acclaim, and Millhauser followed with a second novel, Portrait of a Romantic, in 1977, and his first collection of short stories, In The Penny Arcade, in 1986.

+Millhauser’s first published story, “The New Automaton Theater,” (1981) was not collected until 1999 in The Knife Thrower and Other Stories.

-Possibly the most well-known of his short stories is "Eisenheim the Illusionist" (published in "The Barnum Museum"), based on a pseudo-mythical tale of a magician who stunned audiences in Vienna in the latter part of the 19th century.
+Perhaps the most well-known of his short stories is "Eisenheim the Illusionist" (published in The Barnum Museum), based on a pseudo-mythical tale of a magician who stunned audiences in Vienna in the latter part of the 19th century.
 It was made into the film The Illusionist (2006).
+The story is ranked by The Best American Short Stories for 1990 and was short-listed for the Best American Short Stories of the [20th] century by editors Katrina Kenison and John Updike.

 Millhauser's stories often treat fantasy themes in a manner reminiscent of Poe or Borges, with a distinctively American voice.
 As critic Russell Potter has noted, "In (Millhauser's stories), mechanical cowboys at penny arcades come to life; curious amusement parks, museums, or catacombs beckon with secret passageways and walking automata; dreamers dream and children fly out their windows at night on magic carpets."

-Millhauser's collections of stories continued with The Barnum Museum (1990), Little Kingdoms (1993), and The Knife Thrower and Other Stories (1998).
+Millhauser's collections of stories continued with The Barnum Museum (1990), Little Kingdoms: Three Novellas (1993), and The Knife Thrower and Other Stories (1998).
 The unexpected success of Martin Dressler in 1997 brought him increased attention.
-Dangerous Laughter: Thirteen Stories made the New York Times Book Review list of 10 Best Books of 2008.
+Dangerous Laughter: 13 Stories (2008) made the New York Times Book Review list of 10 Best Books of 2008.

 Personal life

 Millhauser lives in Saratoga Springs, New York.
 He taught at Skidmore College for almost 30 years before retiring in 2017.
 He was previously married to Cathy Allis, an occupational therapist and crossword constructor.

+Together they have a daughter, Anna, and a son, Jonathan.